abrahamlanggam/sparkar-fdccc-oct2020/README.md

 ### Setting up the scene for the Render Passes
 Before we add the render passes. it’s worth setting up the scene for it first.
 We need to add another rectangle.
-To do this:
 This rectangle will render the head texture and material in the scene.

 To add the rectangle: